google/WebFundamentals/src/content/en/fundamentals/getting-started/service-worker/service-worker-install-step.markdown

 });
 {% endhighlight %}

-Here you can see we call `caches.open()` with our desired cache name, after this we call `cache.addAll()` and pass in our array of files.
+Here you can see we call `caches.open()` with our desired cache name, after which we call `cache.addAll()` and pass in our array of files.
 This is a chain of promises (`caches.open()` and `cache.addAll()`).
 The `event.waitUntil()` method takes a promise and uses it to know how long installation takes, and whether it